bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 This time you can notice how the letters transform because it happens slower.

-Let\'s move on to a more complex example.
+Let&apos;s move on to a more complex example.

 I open another html file with a class called box.